nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 1. Upgrade the software of the existing nodes to the latest version available, verify system health on all nodes.
 2. Create a backup system configuration of the existing nodes and store it in a safe place.
 3. Prepare the node for HA configuration as described in section [4](#4-general-installation-of-ha-support).
-4. Install the X-Road central server software as described in the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] to each of the new nodes.
+4. Install the X-Road Central Server software as described in the X-Road Central Server Installation Guide \[[IG-CS](#Ref_IG-CS)\] to each of the new nodes.

-After installing and configuring all the X-Road central server nodes, retrieve new internal end external configuration anchor files from one of the nodes and distribute the files to all security servers and configuration proxies.
+After installing and configuring all the X-Road Central Server nodes, retrieve new internal end external configuration anchor files from one of the nodes and distribute the files to all Security Servers and configuration proxies.

 ### 3.5 Post-Configuration Steps